 - About 20 min before the dough is ready you can start preparing the filling.
 Soak raisins in water.

-- Grind walnuts in a food processor.
-Walnuts can be quite easily transformed into butter if you are working with bigger batches and if you are using a strong food processor (like I'm using Vitamix).
-So to make them more of a flour consistency I put them in a food processor in four 50g batches and grind them on lower speed.
+- Grind walnuts in a blender.
+Walnuts can be quite easily transformed into butter if you are working with bigger batches and if you are using a strong blender (like I'm using Vitamix).
+So to make them more of a flour consistency I put them in a blender in four 50g batches and grind them on lower speed.

 - When you have all ground walnuts in a bowl boil coconut cream and pour it over the walnuts.
 Mix well.
 Add vanilla, cinnamon, coffee, salt, date sugar, vegan sour cream, rum and lemon zest.
 Mix often while you are adding these ingredients.